 Robin Ticciati balances orchestral engagements with extensive work in the opera house.
-This season alone he will conduct new productions of Eugene Onegin at the Royal Opera House and Don Giovanni at the Opernhaus Zürich.
-In 11/12 he conducted highly acclaimed new productions of Peter Grimes at la Scala Milan and Nozze di Figaro at the Salzburg Festival, and his Metropolitan Opera debut with Hänsel und Gretel led to an immediate re-invitation.
+Recent projects included new productions of Peter Grimes at la Scala Milan, Nozze di Figaro at the Salzburg Festival and Eugene Onegin at the Royal Opera House, and a Metropolitan Opera debut with Hänsel und Gretel which led to an immediate re-invitation.

-In 2014, he will begin tenure as Music Director of Glyndebourne Festival Opera, becoming only the seventh conductor to hold this post in the festival’s 77 year history, following on from Fritz Busch, Vittorio Gui, John Pritchard, Bernard Haitink, Andrew Davis and Vladimir Jurowski.
+In 2014, he will take up the post as Music Director of Glyndebourne Festival Opera, becoming only the seventh conductor to hold this post in the festival’s 77 year history, following on from Fritz Busch, Vittorio Gui, John Pritchard, Bernard Haitink, Andrew Davis and Vladimir Jurowski.
+He will open the season with a new production of Strauss’ Der Rosenkavalier, and will conduct the Orchestra of the Age of Enlightenment for Glyndebourne’s first ever production of Mozart’s La Finta Giardiniera.
 His association with Glyndebourne began in 2004 as Assistant Conductor for performances of Die Zauberflöte for Glyndebourne on Tour, aged just 21 years old.
 Since then Robin’s collaboration with Glyndebourne has included four productions for Glyndebourne on Tour and four productions for Glyndebourne Festival Opera, including performances of Hänsel und Gretel, Macbeth, Jenufa, Die Fledermaus, Don Giovanni, and most recently Nozze di Figaro.

 Born in London, Robin Ticciati is a violinist, pianist and percussionist by training.
 He was a member of the National Youth Orchestra of Great Britain when he turned to conducting, aged 15, under the guidance of Sir Colin Davis and Sir Simon Rattle.